proycon/pynlpl/docs/folia.rst

 the actual value (class) of an annotation.
 A set often corresponds to a tagset, such as a set of part-of-speech tags, and a class is one selected value in such a set.

-The paradigm furthermore introduces other comomn attributes to set on annotation elements, such as an identifier,  information on the annotator, and more.
+The paradigm furthermore introduces other common attributes to set on annotation elements, such as an identifier,  information on the annotator, and more.
 A full list is provided below: